denevell/AndroidQuickstart/README.md

 Eclipse integration:

-- You can import the project into Eclipse as an Android project as normal.
-- You must also import (and have built) all the projects in eclipse_subprojects into your workspace.
+- You must import (and have built) all the projects in eclipse_subprojects into your workspace.
+- You then import the project into Eclipse as an Android project as normal.

 Android Studio integration:

-- You import the project as a Gradle project
 - You must remove the 'res' and 'AndroidManifest.xml' symlinks else IntelliJ will complain
+- Then import the project as a Gradle project

 Todo:

 - View pager
+- Smooth view pager transitions
+- Navigation menu, left and right
+- List view with images
 - Swipe to refresh
+- Rotating the maps fragment / extant fragment
 - Espresso imports
 - Espresso test
 - Robolectric tests
 - Product flavours
 - Push messaging
 - Production key for maps
-- Navigation menu
-- Rotating the maps fragment / extant fragment
 - Figure out best navigation (fragments, activities) pattern
 - Image downloading and caching
-- List view with images
 - Retrofit and Okhttp for networking
 - Intent service
 - Service